 It could take a few years for the planning and approvals to be complete and take many years to construct.
 But it's toadally exciting to see what may be coming to the Disneyland Resort!

 Universal Studios Hollywood

-What's Coming to Disneyland and Universal in 2020 and Beyond
+What's Coming to Other Southern California Theme Parks (and Zoos) in 2023 and Beyond

-If you are as excited about what’s coming to Disneyland and Universal in the upcoming months and years as I am, then you might be planning your next visit.
-If you are looking for discount theme park tickets, rental cars, transportation or hotels near Disneyland or Universal Studios you can score some hoppin’ good deals on through Undercover Tourist.
+If you're as excited about what’s coming to Disneyland and Universal in 2023 and beyond as I am, then you might be planning your next visit.
+If you are looking for discount theme park tickets, rental cars, transportation or hotels near Disneyland or Universal Studios you can score some hoppin’ good deals through Undercover Tourist.
 Choose “Los Angeles” and then you can narrow down your search.